-To achieve a boiled egg that slips happily out of its shell, one of two things need to happen: You either find a way to stop that pesky membrane from becoming so sticky or find a way to raise the pH of your egg.
+To achieve a boiled egg that slips happily out of its shell, one of two things needs to happen: You need to either find a way to reduce the stickiness of the egg white (which makes the egg stick to the membrane that lines the shell) or find a way to raise the pH of your egg.

-1. Start hot; finish cold.
+1. Start hot, finish cold

 I had always started my eggs in cold water, so this made a big difference.
 Davies suggested letting my eggs sit in the ice water bath for a full 15 minutes, but I didn’t have time to wait that long.
 Fortunately, chilling the eggs for just a couple of minutes worked well enough.